 You may provide the following to substantiate your relationships with advertised brands or businesses: unique identifiers, verification websites, contact details of individuals employed by third parties or documentation (including an agreement, contract or a document explaining the business relationship with the third party or brand owner on their company letterhead).

 - If you're unable to complete the verification programme, or have been unsuccessful, your Google Ads account will be suspended with a 7-day notice period.
+Note that if any further clarification or information submitted to Google during this 7-day notice period is insufficient to verify the account, Google may suspend the account immediately.

 To protect our users, we allow only legitimate advertisers to promote content associated with certain regulated industries, such as Gambling and games, Healthcare and medicines and Financial products or services.
 If you'd like to advertise this content on our platform, you may be required to complete the verification programme to prove that you meet local licensing requirements.
 You may also have to complete additional identity checks.